 Nearly one in 14 children have a developmental language disorder, which interferes with a students’ ability to learn, understand and use language.

 Students with speech disabilities may find it hard to communicate due to articulation, voice or fluency differences.
 Common examples of speech difficulties include stuttering, having a lisp or having trouble putting words into sentences.
 Some students with speech disabilities may also find it challenging to learn new words, make conversation or follow directions because they do not fully comprehend the words a teacher is saying.

 Speech-to-text software and word prediction tools are great assistive technologies that make it easier for students to communicate with their peers and teachers.

-Students with speech disabilities benefit from communicators, as well.
+Students with speech disabilities can also benefit from AAC devices like communicators.
 Communicators can be high- or low-tech, depending on the use of electricity and batteries.
 Low-tech communicators can be as simple as a pen and paper, while high-tech models use electronic communication boards and keyboards to help learners communicate with others via digitized speech.

 4. Students Who Need Mobility Assistance

 Some students require mobility assistance because of certain physical limitations, which they were either born with or developed from an illness or injury.
 Common disabilities that require mobility assistance include:

 - Multiple sclerosis

 - Cerebral palsy

 Assistive technology can help students with fine and gross motor movements.
 Students who need gross motor assistance benefit from assistive technologies like flexible furniture, standing desks and exercise balls.
 For fine motor skills, individuals can use a switch-activated device to increase functioning in a classroom, gaining access to devices and toys instrumental to learning.